 Sorghum demand and basis are strong, and many farmers are considering planting more of the crop in 2018.
 The United Sorghum Checkoff Program (USCP) expects a total of 6.7 million acres, an increase of 1 million acres—a 17% hike—from 2017 levels.

-“Sorghum recently hit the 1 billion bushel mark in exports to China,” says Brent Bean, USB agronomist.
+“Sorghum recently hit the 1 billion bushel mark in exports to China,” says Brent Bean, USCP agronomist.
 “The export market has remained strong for the past two to three years.
 We expect the mid-South and even mid-Atlantic states to grow more sorghum this year.”

 If you’re planting sorghum for the first time or for the first time in years, consider the agronomic advantages and disadvantages compared with corn and soybeans.

 “The biggest difference in production costs between corn and sorghum is seed,” says Kraig Roozeboom, Kansas State University agronomist.
 “Even when gross returns on sorghum might be less, input costs are dramatically reduced.”

 Sorghum costs from $7.50 to $14 per acre depending on seeding rate, while corn is typically around $100 per acre for seed.
 Depending on how early you plant sorghum, its ability to tiller (unlike corn or soybeans) could make up for lower seeding rates or poor emergence.

 “Sorghum needs 55°F to 60°F soil temperature, similar to soybean planting time,” Roozeboom says.
 “It will tiller more when planted early in cooler soils and less when planted later in warm soils.
 It can be planted as late as June depending on frost.”

 Sorghum provides additional advantages beyond input savings, according to Bean.
 These include:

 - Tillering allows it to compensate for poor initial stands or skips and to provide for higher yield when weather conditions are good.